Severson-Group/bm-modeling/UniversalBM/README.md

-# Universal Bearingless Motor Model
+# Universal Bearingless Motor Model and Controller

 ## Introduction

-This simulation package includes all the necessary files to simulate the universal bearingless motor model.
-This model was developed based on the following publication:
+This simulation package includes all the necessary files to simulate any bearingless motor with a combined winding.
+The model was developed in the following publication and includes both a universal controller and plant:

 ```markdown
 Takahiro NOGUCHI, Mohamadhasan MOKHTARABADI, Kamisetti N V PRASAD, Wolfgang GRUBER and Eric L. SEVERSON,